phcollignon/nfs-server-minikube/README.md

 Please note that this is only for testing, development and educational purposes.

-It has been developped for the course "Deploying Statefull Application to Kubernetes" @PluralSight.
+It has been developped for the course "Deploying Statefull Application to Kubernetes" @PluralSight (to be published soon).

 ## Environment
-The environment consists in :
+The environment consists of :
 - minikube running in Docker
 - NFS server running in Docker in the minikube network
 - Dynamic NFS Storage Provisioner (from [nfs-subdir-external-provisioner/deploy](nfs-subdir-external-provisioner/deploy))